-A patient location is the patient care area where a patient was assigned when exposed to the agent that led to the development of an event, and when the patient care practice under surveillance was performed.
+A patient location is the patient care area where a patient was assigned when exposed to the device that led to the development of an event (a CLABSI), and when the patient care practice under surveillance was performed.
 For example, even among ICUs there are many types of patient locations - pediatric, burn, cardiac, medical/surgical, etc. Locations may also be defined as teaching or non-teaching.
 The patient locations for each hospital are shown in Table 1.

 Table 1.
-Patient Locations for Reporting of Central Line Associated Bloodstream Infection Rates, Delaware (2008)
+Patient Locations for Reporting of Central Line Associated Bloodstream Infection Rates, Delaware (2010)

 Location Description Hospitals Medical Critical Care Critical care area for the care of patients who are being treated for non-surgical conditions.
-St. Francis, Christiana Medical/Surgical Critical Care Critical care areas for the care of patients with medical and/or surgical conditions.
-Nanticoke, Beebe, BayHealth Milford, BayHealth Kent, Wilmington Pediatric Medical/Surgical Critical Care Critical care area for the care of patients ≤18 years old with medical and/or surgical conditions.
+St. Francis Medical Major Teaching Critical care area for the care of patients who are being treated for non-surgical conditions.
+Membership in the Council of Teaching Hospitals and Health Systems Christiana Medical/Surgical Critical Care Critical care areas for the care of patients with medical and/or surgical conditions.
+Nanticoke, Beebe, BayHealth Milford, BayHealth Kent Medical/Surgical major Teaching Critical care areas for the care of patients with medical and/or surgical conditions.
+Membership in the Council of Teaching Hospitals and Health Systems.
+Wilmington Pediatric Medical/Surgical Critical Care Critical care area for the care of patients ≤18 years old with medical and/or surgical conditions.
 Al duPont Hospital for Children

 Because of the many types of locations and differences in patient populations, it is inappropriate to compare CLABSI rates and DU ratios among hospitals that reported on different patient locations.
 This is because patient locations differ with respect to the risk of infection.
 However, it is appropriate to compare these measures to all NHSN hospitals of the same location and patient type.
-NHSN rates and ratios (pooled means) are provided by NHSN for comparison for the years 2006 and 2007 combined.11 Note that until open enrollment began in mid-2007, participation in NHSN was restricted to mostly larger facilities.
+NHSN rates and ratios (pooled means) are provided by NHSN for comparison for the years 2006 and 2007 combined.
+Note that until open enrollment began in mid-2007, participation in NHSN was restricted to mostly larger facilities.
 The pooled means do not reflect data from smaller hospitals.
 Smaller hospitals will be reflected in the NHSN pooled means in the future.